quii/Springer-Research/readme.md

 - Home button

+- Dont hide previous chat transcript when a user leaves

-- Regex on the inputs
+- Validation on the inputs

+- Add a "foo has left"

 - Show other tags for a given document